ibm-cloud-docs/virtualization/backup-your-vmware-vsphere-environment-veeam.md

 In this example configuration, the AltaVault appliance uses the **e0a** interface as the replicate-to-cloud interface and the **e0b** interface to export a CIFS/SMB mount point. **Note:** A CIFS/SMB share and an NFS share cannot both be used to access the same data.
 In other words, if data is placed in a CIFS/SMB share, it cannot be accessed via an NFS share and vice versa.

-For more information about the deploying the AltaVault appliance and configuration of the VM settings for the appliance, see [NetApp AltaVault Installation and Service Guide](https://library.netapp.com/ecm/ecm_download_file/ECMLP2317733){:external}.
+For more information about the deploying the AltaVault appliance and configuration of the VM settings for the appliance, see [NetApp AltaVault Installation and Service Guide](https://library.netapp.com/ecm/ecm_download_file/ECMLP2317733){: external}.

 ### Initial configuration of the AltaVault appliance <!--initial configuration?-->
 {: #initial-configuration-of-the-altavault-appliance-initial-configuration}